Now that you have signed up for hosting with Bluehost (see my step-by-step Bluehost sign-up guide here), the next step is to create your website.

 You will also receive a confirmation email with all the information.

 You did it!
-You now have a pristine (vanilla) installation of WordPress on your Bluehost hosting account.
+You now have a brand-new installation of WordPress on your Bluehost hosting account.

-You can now log in to WordPress and begin editing themes, uploading plugins, and adding content to your brand new WordPress website.
+You can now log in to WordPress and begin editing themes, uploading plugins, and adding content to start blogging on your new WordPress website.

 If you haven’t already, go to bluehost.com and sign up right now.